 The Indian University of North America® began in 2010 with the 7TH GEN® Summer Program, and has since added the Wizipan Fall Program which commenced in Fall 2020.

-Students who begin their college careers in the summer program of THE INDIAN UNIVERSITY OF NORTH AMERICA® at Crazy Horse Memorial® learn how to dream big and set goals worthy of their highest potential.
-Students learn how to navigate college while completing their first semester of college in a worldly setting unlike any other.
+Students who begin or continue their college careers in the summer and fall programs of The Indian University of North America® of Crazy Horse Memorial® learn how to dream big and set goals worthy of their highest potential.
+Students learn how to navigate college while completing a semester of college in a worldly setting unlike any other.

 Scholarship Assistance for Higher Education

 The Crazy Horse Memorial Foundation Scholarship Fund began in 1978 with a single $250 award.
 Memorial founder Korczak Ziolkowski called it a “modest effort now toward the future, long-range educational goals of Crazy Horse.”

 Since that first scholarship was awarded, Crazy Horse Memorial Foundation, a nonprofit 501(c)(3) organization, has been making a difference in the lives of American Indian students striving to meet their education goals.
 Through revenue generated by visitors’ admissions to Crazy Horse Memorial® and through the generous donations from thousands of friends and supporters, American Indian and non-Indian alike, the scholarship program has experienced tremendous growth since its inception.
 To date, Crazy Horse Memorial Foundation has awarded over $2 million dollars in scholarships.